Robust Learning with Progressive Data Expansion Against Spurious Correlation

-We conduct experiments on real benchmark datasets to: (1) compare our approach with state-of-the-art methods, highlighting its superior performance and efficiency, and (2) offer insights into the design of our method through ablation studies.
+We conduct experiments on real benchmark datasets to (1) compare our approach with state-of-the-art methods, highlighting its superior performance and efficiency, and (2) offer insights into the design of our method through ablation studies.

-\paragraph{Datasets.} We evaluate on three wildly used datasets across vision and language tasks for spurious correlation: (1) \textbf{Waterbirds} \citep{sagawa2019distributionally} contains bird images labeled as waterbird or landbird, placed against a water or land background, where the smallest subgroup is waterbirds on land.
+\textbf{Datasets.} We evaluate on three wildly used datasets across vision and language tasks for spurious correlation: (1) \textbf{Waterbirds} \citep{sagawa2019distributionally} contains bird images labeled as waterbird or landbird, placed against a water or land background, where the smallest subgroup is waterbirds on land background.
 (2) \textbf{CelebA} \citep{liu2015deep} is used to study gender as the spurious feature for hair color classification, and the smallest group in this task is blond-haired males.
 (3) \textbf{CivilComments-WILDS} \citep{koh2021wilds} classifies toxic and non-toxic online comments while dealing with demographic information.
 It creates $16$ overlapping groups for each of the $8$ demographic identities.

-\paragraph{Baselines.} We compare our proposed algorithm against several state-of-the-art methods.
+\textbf{Baselines.} We compare our proposed algorithm against several state-of-the-art methods.
 Apart from standard ERM, we include GroupDRO~\citep{sagawa2019distributionally} and DFR~\citep{kirichenko2023last} that assume access to the group labels.
-We only include $\text{DFR}^{\text{Tr}}$ for fair comparison as all methods only use the training dataset to train and finetune the model, while $\text{DFR}^{\text{Val}}$ also finetunes on validation data.
+We note that $\text{DFR}^{\text{Val}}$ also uses the validation data for fine-tuning the last layer of the model.
 We also design a baseline called subsample that simply trains the model on the warm-up dataset only.
 Additionally, we evaluate three recent methods that address spurious correlations without the need for group labels: LfF~\citep{nam2020learning}, EIIL~\citep{creager2021environment}, and JTT~\citep{liu2021just}.
 We report results for ERM, Subsample, GroupDRO and {\ourmethod} based on our own runs using the WILDS library \cite{wilds2021}; for others, we directly reuse their reported numbers.

 We present the experiment details including dataset statistics and hyperparameters as well as comprehensive additional experiments in Appendix~\ref{app:datasets}.